Study mobility

 png ora 300x130

-ORA Program for Mobility to Ontario (Canada)
+ORA program for mobility to Ontario (Canada)

-A good level of English as attested by the TOEFL (Test of English as Foreign Language) is required.
+A good level of English attested by the TOEFL (Test of English as Foreign Language) is required.

 bci

-BCI Program for Mobility to Quebec (Canada)
+BCI program for mobility to Quebec (Canada)

 * UQAM is leaving the BCI network as of the 2023/2024 academic year.